-Eye Openers and Study Sessions are now included in registration and are open to all attendees, regardless of registration.
+Eye Openers are included in registration and are open to all attendees, regardless of registration.
 Attendees are not guaranteed a spot in their first choice sessions.

 Presenters: Jack Yu, Stephen Conley